ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 Of particular interest is the event time (the `_time` attribute), which roughly corresponds to the ingestion time on this partition give or take a few milliseconds.
-We will not observe the correct event-timeline when consuming the `clickstream` topic.
+We will *not* observe the correct event timeline when consuming the `clickstream` topic.
 This is both because Kafka makes no ordering guarantees across partitions, and because some events will be delayed by a few milliseconds on their way to Kafka.

 The following `kplex` job reconstructs the correct, global timeline
 on-the-fly: